Dahlias: arranging a country style bouquet

 Arranging a bouquet with dahlias isn’t that complicated.
-I often use them as a starting point, choosing similar tones except here, where I’ve added more colorful varieties to make a bouquet in a mishmash style.
-Something very spontaneous and joyful, like a bouquet made on the kitchen table with freshly picked flowers.
+I often use them as a starting point, selecting similar tones, except in this case, where I’ve added more colorful varieties to create a bouquet in a more eclectic style.
+The result is something spontaneous and joyful, like a bouquet made on the kitchen table with freshly picked flowers.

-For small bouquets, I like to play with volumes to create – almost – an imbalance.
-The overall effect must be sumptuous and voluptuous.
-In a bouquet, I like to see two things: light, airy flowers that emerge towards the light as if trying to escape from the bouquet, and elements (stems or flowers) that fall gracefully downwards in a rather graphic way.
-This creates a real dynamism and makes the arrangement much more interesting than a well-rounded bouquet.
+For smaller bouquets, I enjoy playing with volumes to create an almost intentional imbalance.
+The overall effect should be sumptuous and voluptuous.
+In a bouquet, I like to see two things: light, airy flowers that reach upwards toward the light as if trying to escape from the arrangement, and elements (stems or flowers) that cascade gracefully downward in a rather graphic way.
+This adds real dynamism and makes the arrangement much more interesting than a perfectly rounded bouquet.

 Dahlia Café au Lait